RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     Redis Enterprise Software is now installed on the node.

     Repeat this process for each node in the cluster.
-1. If you want to use Redis on Flash (RoF) for your databases, review the prerequisites, storage requirements, and [other considerations]({{< relref "/rs/concepts/memory-performance/redis-flash.md" >}}) for RoF databases and prepare and format the flash memory.

-    Use the `prepare_flash` script to prepare and format flash memory:
+1. If you plan to create Redis on Flash databases, use the `prepare_flash` script to prepare and format flash memory:

     ```sh
     sudo /opt/redislabs/sbin/prepare_flash.sh